cmu-sei/juneberry/README.md

 The vignettes provide helpful examples of how to construct various Juneberry configuration files, including datasets, models, and experiments.
 A good start is [Replicating a Classic Machine Learning Result with Juneberry](docs/vignettes/vignette1/Replicating_a_Classic_Machine_Learning_Result_with_Juneberry.md).

-# Special Configuration Variables

-## JUNEBERRY_CUDA_MEMORY_SUMMARY_PERIOD

-When this environment variable is set, the `torch.cuda.memory_summary()` will appear during training after the model is loaded and again after the specified period of epochs starting at epoch one.
-In other words, if JUNEBERRY_CUDA_MEMORY_SUMMARY_PERIOD is set to 10, the memory summary will be emitted after model load and again after epochs 1, 11, 21, 31, etc.

 # Copyright